We all know stress management is the foundation for well-being, and that doesn’t change when we enter the workplace.

 But how can marketers and salespeople take it upon themselves to manage their source of stress during uncertain times?
 First, let’s review the signs of stress overload that are most common.

 It’s important for marketers and their team members to keep an eye out for signs of stress overload, burnout, and declining mental health.

-There are several ways that burnout can surface in our lives, and sometimes they’re not as obvious as you’d like to think.
+There are several ways that stressors can impact us over time, and sometimes they’re not as obvious as you’d like to think.
 Some signs include:

 - Insomnia or irregular sleep patterns

 - Prolonged elevated heart rate or high blood pressure

 If you’ve noticed that you or one of your co-workers is having trouble focusing lately, or that you tend to just “check out” in the middle of a task, that can be an early sign that you’re struggling with your workload.